mudasarahmad42/tictactoe/README.md

 And initialize it with zeros that represent that all our nine cells are empty as of now.

-We have to represent our players as X, O or a _ for empty space, for this purpose we have used an enum that contains these three states
+We have to represent our players as X, O or a _ for empty space, for this purpose i have used an enum that contains these three states

 ![Enum](bin/Debug/netcoreapp3.1/ref/enum.jpg)

 This whole game works with a loop, the main WHILE loop with a terminating condition of till the game ends.
-For the termination condition we have to assign a variable that holds the value of current state of game.
+For the termination condition i have to assign a variable that holds the value of current state of game.

 ![MainLoop](bin/Debug/netcoreapp3.1/ref/whileloop.jpg)